 Now that I have a bit of a better understanding of the brain and processes of behavior, I’m a lot more forgiving towards myself.
 After an emotional outburst or a depressive episode, instead telling myself I’m weak, stupid, or crazy, I’m a lot more understanding.
 While understanding the chemical and biological processes behind the mental illness is important, this does not mean you surrender all responsibility for your behaviors and actions.
 Oh no, I think this gives you even more responsibility.
 I like to think of myself as an exasperated mother or an owner to a bunch of particularly rowdy dogs.
 Like, ‘well crap, my amygdala is acting up again so I’ve gotta go take care of myself until it calms down’.
 Or, ‘my medial temporal lobe is being a little brat and refusing to make neurotransmitters, so I’m gonna go refill my prescriptions’.

 Other sciencey ways I use to validate myself that amuses me include:

-- The amount of pro-inflammatory cytokines and cortisol pumping through my blood is unreal
+- Thinking, that the amount of pro-inflammatory cytokines and cortisol pumping through my blood must be through the roof

-- My mind is ruminating itself dizzy right now, be right back as I try to calm it down
+- My mind is ruminating, brb as I calm it down

 - Hang on, I’m trying to listen to what you’re saying but anxiety is being a little shit and screaming at me, so why don’t we talk later